-1. IN CHARGE OF SHIFT
+1. IN CHARGE ALLOWANCE

-(a) Registered Nurse Grade 3
+1.1 Registered Nurse Grade 3

-A registered nurse Grade 3 who is directed or required to take charge of a clinical or management unit for more than half a shift is to be paid an allowance of \$18.27 for each shift worked.
+A Registered Nurse Grade 3 who is directed or required to take charge of a clinical or management unit for more than half a shift is to be paid an allowance of \$23.20 for each shift worked.

-- (b) Registered Nurse Grade 4 - (i) A Registered Nurse Grade 4 who is required to be in charge of another Registered Nurse Grade 4 in a clinical or management unit for more than half a shift is to be paid an allowance of \$12.21 for each shift worked. - (ii) A Registered Nurse Grade 4 who is the only Registered Nurse Grade 4 rostered on a shift and who is directed and required to be in charge of a clinical or management unit for more than half a shift is to be paid an allowance of \$18.27 for each shift worked.
+1.2 Registered Nurse Grade 4

+- (i) A Registered Nurse Grade 4 who is required to be in charge of another Registered Nurse Grade 4 in a clinical management unit for more than half a shift is to be paid an allowance of \$15.47 for each shift worked. - (ii) A Registered Nurse Grade 4 who is the only Registered Nurse Grade 4 rostered on a shift and who is directed and required to be in charge of a clinical or management unit for more than half a shift is to be paid an allowance of \$23.20 for each shift worked.